Convergence properties of weighted particle islands with application to the double bootstrap algorithm: Introduction

-SMC methods are computationally intensive, which may be critical in online applications where only a limited computational power is at hand.
-In particular, since the particle interaction enforced by the selection operation is of ``global'' nature (as it draws, with replacement, each particle from the entire particle population rather than from a subset of the same), running SMC methods in parallel on multicore processors is not straightforward.
-The natural ideal of \cite{verge:dubarry:delmoral:moulines:2013}, which is the basis also for the present paper, is to parallelize the algorithm by, instead of considering a single batch of $\N$ particles, simply dividing the particle population into $\Nis$ batches of each $\Nin$ particles (i.e., $\N = \Nis \Nin$), where each batch is referred to as a \emph{particle island} (or simply an \emph{island}).
+In the present paper we consider an algorithm suggested in \cite{verge:dubarry:delmoral:moulines:2013}, which may be viewed as a variant of the LEPF algorithm.
 In this framework, each island evolves according to the standard SMC scheme subjecting alternatingly the subpopulation to selection and mutation.
 Unfortunately, the division of the particle population introduces additional bias which may be of note for moderate island sizes $\Nin$.
 Thus, in \cite{verge:dubarry:delmoral:moulines:2013} it is proposed to reduce this bias by performing additional selection also on the \emph{island level} by resampling multinomially, when needed, the islands according to probabilities proportional to the weight averages over the different subpopulations.
 Selection on the island level may be performed systematically, as in the \emph{double bootstrap} (\DB) \emph{algorithm} (in the present paper we have chosen to denote the algorithm ``{\DB}'' rather than ``2B'', as we consider it more correctly described as a ``square bootstrap'' rather than a ``double bootstrap''; nevertheless, the algorithm must not be confused with the \emph{SMC square} (SMC$^2$) \emph{algorithm} proposed in \cite{chopin:jacob:papaspiliopoulos:2012}, which is, if still of a related form, of a different nature) or may be activated adaptively by some criterion measuring the skewness of the island weights.
 The latter approach will be referred to by us as the \emph{double bootstrap algorithm with adaptive selection on the island level} (\DBAIS).
 At the end of the day, a sequence of Monte Carlo estimators is obtained by weighing up, using the island weights, the self-normalized empirical measures associated with the different particle islands.

 Needless to say, the theoretical analysis of \DB-type algorithms is challenging due to the intricate dependence structure imposed by the island selection operation and the ``double asymptotics'' introduced by the two sample sizes $\Nis$Ê and $\Nin$.
 The authors of \cite{verge:dubarry:delmoral:moulines:2013}, who base their theoretical analysis on a reformulation of the particle island model as an extended Feynman-Kac model on an augmented space of dimension $\Nin$, detour the latter difficulty by letting first the number $\Nis$ of islands and then the number $\Nin$ of individuals of each island tend to infinity.
 By \emph{separating} the asymptotics in this manner, the analysis can, not surprisingly, at least in the case of the {\DB} algorithm, be handled using classical techniques from SMC analysis, and in this way the authors establish convergence of bias and variance when these quantities are scaled with the size $\N$Ê of the system.
 However, working with this somewhat synthetic mode of convergence (with separated limits), the authors fail to supplement their consistency results with a central limit theorem (CLT).
 Moreover, they do not provide any convergence results for the {\DBAIS} algorithm.